aforestsomewhere/bacterial-genome-assembly/episodes/introduction.Rmd

 * Complete - one contig per replicon
 * Accurate - fully match the actual DNA sequence of the organism

 Short-read sequencing (e.g. Illumina) generates highly accurate reads, but the short length of reads (typically 150-300bp) cannot resolve repetitive or difficult-to-sequence regions, resulting in fragmented draft assemblies.
-Importantly, dynamic genome elements such as IS, REP and ICE are often themselves repetitive, meaning that their presence is not reflected in the draft assembly.
+Importantly, dynamic genome elements such as IS, REP and ICE are often themselves repetitive, meaning that their presence is not reflected in the draft assembly, yet they can be quite influential on the phenotype of bacterial isolates.

-One of our `objectives` is to become familiar with some common difficult-to-assemble bacterial genomic elements.

 ::::::::::::::::::::::::::::::::::::: challenge